huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_peering_accepter.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the vpc peering connection accepter.
-If omitted, the provider-level region will work as default.
+* `region` - (Optional) The region in which to create the vpc peering connection accepter.
+If omitted, the provider-level region will be used.
 Changing this creates a new VPC peering connection accepter resource.

 * `vpc_peering_connection_id` (Required) - The VPC Peering Connection ID to manage.
 Changing this creates a new VPC peering connection accepter.